WICG/bfcache-not-restored-reason/NotRestoredReason.md

 4. Whether or not the frame had NotRestoredReasons

 For cross-origin frames, we should not expose the information on what blocked BFCache to avoid cross-site information leaks.
-Even when blocked == True, we should not report any reasons.
+Even when blocked == true, we should not report any reasons.

 In addition to this, when there are multiple cross-origin frames that block BFCache, we randomly select one of them and report that it blocked BFCache.
 This is to minimize the risk of leaking cross-origin information.
 The details can be found below.